Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 21 October 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [Serbia and Ukraine] member companies) was 1,055 TWh.
+- As of 21 October 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 1,055 TWh.
 The inventories were 0.8 % up from the previous month and 2.4 % lower year-on-year, and 88 TWh higher than the five-year average.
 Following on from September, the inventory level in October was also lower than the same period last year.
 On 21 October 2020, the working gas volume in storage was 95% full, which was within the range of 84% - 97% in the same period over the past five years.

 - The inventory levels in the high gas demand period starting from November will be affected by two factors.
 The first is winter temperatures.
 Last year, the warm winter in Europe and Asia led to an oversupply of natural gas, consequently, the gas inventories could not be stored.
 This year, the winter in Japan is likely to be colder than last year because of the La Niña phenomenon which will increase the heating demand.
 Meanwhile, the LNG imports are expected to decline in Korea as there will be more nuclear power plants available.
 The other factor is the impact of COVID-19.
 If the economic recovery is hit by the second wave, the gas demand will continue being dampened, keeping the storage capacity utilisation rate above 50% as high as it was in spring 2020.